impaktfull/flutter_locale_gen/README.md

 This repo contains an example how to use this package.

+based on a package I made at icapps for the icapps translations -> https://github.com/icapps/flutter-icapps-translations

 Packages used:
  - flutter_localizations
+ - shared_preferences
  - provider
  - kiwi
  - locale_gen